ZIMK/wazuh-dfn/docs/usage.rst

 - File monitoring task (AlertsWatcherService)
 - Worker tasks (AlertsWorkerService) - multiple configurable workers
 - Kafka client task (KafkaService)
-- Logging and statistics task (LoggingService)
+- Health monitoring task (HealthService) - collects runtime metrics and provides an optional HTTP API

 You can configure the number of worker tasks with the `--misc-num-workers` parameter or `misc.num_workers` in the configuration file.